 9: 39% of parcels shipped in the United States travel more than 350 miles.

 This is a substantial variable for businesses to consider when they are looking to manage their shipping strategies – particularly since carriers may charge unexpected surcharges or fees based on the location of delivery, arrival day of delivery, and more.
 For a more comprehensive overview of these variables, click here.

-10: Shipping cost and inconvenience of returns are the top reasons for customer dissatisfaction regarding buying online.
+10: Shipping costs and inconvenience of returns are the top reasons for customer dissatisfaction regarding buying online.